jhoule86/httpclient/README.md

-# httpclient
+# wsclient

-http client used for TV remote project
+webservices clients used for TV remote project